Clavibacter sepedonicus: Hosts and symptoms

-C. sepidonicus is an economically important pathogen because it affects only potato, which was the 12th highest ranking commodity in 2009, generating $44,128,413,000 globally.
-Like all bacteria in the genus Clavibacter, C. sepidonicus causes a systemic vascular infection by invading the xylem vessels and multiplying there which sometimes leads to plugged xylem vessels.
-When diagnosing a C. sepidonicus infection in potato, look for discoloration of the vascular ring within the tuber that has been described as "glassy" or "water-soaked" with the ooze inside having a "cheese-like consistency".
+C. sepedonicus is an economically important pathogen because it affects only potato, which was the 12th highest ranking commodity in 2009, generating $44,128,413,000 globally.
+Like all bacteria in the genus Clavibacter, C. sepedonicus causes a systemic vascular infection by invading the xylem vessels and multiplying there which sometimes leads to plugged xylem vessels.
+When diagnosing a C. sepedonicus infection in potato, look for discoloration of the vascular ring within the tuber that has been described as "glassy" or "water-soaked" with the ooze inside having a "cheese-like consistency".

 Symptoms of potato 'ring rot' are yellowing of the leaf margins which later turn brown and look like they are burned.
 Tubers rot from the inside, sometimes progressing to leave hollow shells.
 Rotting of the tubers is the more common symptom.
 Infected land cannot be used again for susceptible crops for several years.
 Among others, United States, Canada, many EU states and Middle Eastern countries have not yet been able to eradicate this pathogen.

 Disease cycle

 The causal agent of Ring Rot of Potato overwinters many different ways.
 The bacteria survives in infected tubers in both storage and in the field.
 Diseased tubers then infect newly planted tubers.
 The bacterium also may be foundas dried slime on machinery or containers.
 For instance, if a knife cuts into an infected tuber, the next 20 tubers that the knife cuts have a high risk of becoming infected.
 The bacteria enters the host through wounds and invades the xylem where it multiplies via binary fission.
 If colonization is successful, the bacteria may plug the xylem vessels.
 In advanced stages of infection, the bacteria will move out of the vessels and break down the surrounding parenchyma tissue before moving into new vessels.
 The bacteria may also invade the roots and cause them to deteriorate.

-C. sepidonicus spreads by contaminated soil, surfaces, infected seed, wash waters, infected potato waste, etc. It can survive on warehouse walls, boxes, bags etc. On machinery in dry conditions, it can survive at least a month – sometimes in the form of dried bacterial ooze.
+C. sepedonicus spreads by contaminated soil, surfaces, infected seed, wash waters, infected potato waste, etc. It can survive on warehouse walls, boxes, bags etc. On machinery in dry conditions, it can survive at least a month – sometimes in the form of dried bacterial ooze.
 It is also able to overwinter in soil in association with plant debris.
-C. sepidonicus will only survive in the soil as long as the host tissue in which it resides persists and resists decomposition by saprophytic microorganisms in the soil.
+C. sepedonicus will only survive in the soil as long as the host tissue in which it resides persists and resists decomposition by saprophytic microorganisms in the soil.
 This poor ability to compete as a saprophyte in the absence of a susceptible host makes Clavibacter sp. known as soil invaders as opposed to soil inhabitants.